Acid reflux and heartburn: identifying and addressing the root causes of digestive discomfort

 - Precision probiotics to facilitate a diverse and healthy microbiome

-- Fibre supplementation (prebiotics) to maintain a healthy microbiome, and enhance digestive emptying
+- Fibre supplementation (prebiotics) to maintain a healthy microbiome and enhance digestive emptying

 - Strategies to decrease weight, improve sleep, quit smoking and alcohol